 - No Minimum Balance Requirement.
 You don’t need to keep any minimum balance in the savings account.
 The only fee you’d ever need to worry about is the inactivity fee.
 However, if you’ve automated the periodic $1 transfer onto the Insight Card (as described above), then you shouldn’t have to worry about the inactivity fee either.
 Any usage fees don’t matter because we’ll never use the card for anything.

 - Make Sure You Understand How To Withdraw Money From Your Insight Card.
 Just remember that if you’re withdrawing money, you need to have the money on the Insight Card first.
 Then, when you want to withdraw the money, you initiate the ACH pull from your normal bank account.
-Make sure to check out Part 1 of this series to get a full explanation on how to withdraw your money.
+Be sure to check out Part 1 of this series to get a full explanation on how to withdraw your money.